 Catherine Sng, dressed in a transparent poncho played the role of a distraught old lady traumatized by the ideology of death.
 Questioning quotes of life and death, bewildered by the shock or the loss of loved ones.
 You may remember with Catherine Sng, an actress who performed in a variety of classic Singapore shows such as “Growing up” and Channel 8’s “The Unbeatables III“, “My Home is Toa Payoh” to name afew.

-Beatrice Chien (who you may also know here from Channel 5 & 8 shows) did the live voice over narration piped from a microphone via speakers into the main performing room, a very fluent lady indeed!
+Beatrice Chien (who you may also know here from Channel 5 & 8 shows) did the live voice over narration piped from a microphone via speakers into the main performing room.
+Commendably, a very fluent lady indeed!

 performers can be seen traversing the exhibition space, doing their acts right in front of visitors, where they are welcome to move around the performers freely.

-A blind-folded “blind” man who assembles a skeleton signifying “death” walks down the dark path from the upper floor into while the other performers engage in their part of the performance putting together the pieces of their actions which forms the storyline of the performance.
+A blind-folded “blind” man who assembles a skeleton signifying “death” walks down the dark path from the upper floor.
+This is concurrently while the other performers engage in their part of the performance.
+Together, they put together the pieces of their actions which forms the storyline of the performance.

-Three performers slowly make their way through the rooms up into the upper galleries, slumping their bodies on the floor from one room to another as they make their way through the live theater, at times, piling on top of each other to illustrate the point of fragility.
+Three performers slowly make their way through the rooms up into the upper galleries.
+They slump their bodies on the floor from one room to another as they make their way through the live theater.
+At times, they pile on top of each other to illustrate the point of fragility.

-From accidents to anecdotal encounters, the performers drew from their own lives to devise walking, rolling, moving floor patterns punctuated by intimate and possibly private tableaus.
+From accidents to anecdotal encounters, in addition, the performers drew from their own lives to devise walking, rolling, moving floor patterns punctuated by intimate and possibly private tableaus.

-The upper floor, a theater is shrouded in black with serve all neon lit elements, such as a floating open window, and a lit yellow neon border, a cinema screen as well as a line of mannequins backlit by a blue hue.
-The upper floors are all dimly lit, which captures the gloomy atmosphere well.
+The upper floor, a theater is shrouded in black with serve all neon lit elements.
+This includes a floating open window, and a lit yellow neon border, a cinema screen as well as a line of mannequins backlit by a blue hue.
+Moreover, the upper floors are all dimly lit, which captures the gloomy atmosphere well.

 The play touches topics along the interwoven interconnected lines, lifelines, lines of fortune and misfortune, drawing a path through the individual bodily history and its present.

-Beatrice performs her act life with a microphone, her voice is very well regulated which you can mistake as a recording.
-She goes about preparing an embalming process as she prepares a “Dead body” (the “blind man”) which invokes an emotional reaction by Catherine.
-Encounter the performer’s bodies as they become bound up with the other in a ritual of holding and washing.
+Amazingly, Beatrice performs her act life with a microphone, her voice is very well regulated which you can mistake as a recording.
+Furthermore, she goes about preparing an embalming process as she prepares a “Dead body” (the “blind man”).
+Hence, invoking an emotional reaction by Catherine.
+This was when she encounters the performer’s “bodies” as they become bound up with the other in a ritual of holding and washing.

-Acting was expressive and emotional, especially having to perform on a chaotic stage with no fixed boundaries and an audience which is constantly moving around the venue to catch the various points of interests littered all around the venue.
-The play touches topics along the interwoven interconnected lines, lifelines, lines of fortune and misfortune, drawing a path through the individual bodily history and its present.
+In all, the acting was expressive and emotional.
+Especially having to perform on a chaotic stage with no fixed boundaries and an audience which is constantly moving around the venue to catch the various points of interests littered all around the venue.
+Firstly, the play touches topics along the interwoven interconnected lines, lifelines, lines of fortune and misfortune.
+Secondly, the act draws a path through the individual bodily history and its present.

-You are free to explore the gallery permanent exhibitions during or after the play.
+In addition, you are free to explore the gallery permanent exhibitions during or after the play.
 The second floor exhibition ends with a trapdoor, a vertical entrance with a red ladder and rope bringing you back down to the first floor of the building.
-Going down this red ladder brings you down into a sub-basement which used to house the substation hardware when the building still served.
+Going down this red ladder brings you down into a sub-basement.
+This area used to house the substation hardware when the building was still in-service.

-The Substation is good for an hour or two for a visit, with plays usually conducted on the weekends, so if you are in town, do check it out.
-“A Map of Scars, Bruises and Broken Bones” concludes on the second act of the “Discipline the City Exhibition“, with the Act being refreshed in November this year. also, as part of the closing weekend before the exhibitions are revamped to make way for the third act.
+In conclusion, the Substation is good for an hour or two for a visit, with plays usually conducted on the weekends.
+Hence, if you are in town, do check it out.
+“A Map of Scars, Bruises and Broken Bones” concludes on the second act of the “Discipline the City Exhibition“, with the Act being refreshed in November this year.
+The performance today are part of the closing weekend before the exhibitions are revamped to make way for the third act.
 More awaits!